hollance/RWDevCon-App-Architecture/0-For-Instructor/3-Lab-Instructions.markdown

 Moving the networking code into its own layer has a big advantage: you can now change the networking logic without requiring any changes to the view controllers.
 Again, this is *decoupling* in action.

 For example, right now each view controller uses `NSURLSession.sharedSession()`.
-What if you want to use an `NSURLSession` with a custom configuration?
+What if you want to use an `NSURLSession` with a custom configuration instead?
 Without a networking layer, you'd have to change this across all the view controllers, rather than in one single place.

 The networking layer for Bidly looks like this: